yannchristinat/jsplice/README.md

 Upon the first run, jSplice saves the results into an object file (“OUTDIR/jSplice.dat”).
 If one wants to re-run jSplice with different parameters or thresholds, the object is loaded to lower computational costs.

-Note: if the jSplice folder is in your PYTHONPATH then you can call it as a module: python –m jsplice.run
+Optionnaly, you can call it as a module: python –m jsplice.run

 Required parameters